 Find a list of extras agencies for the UK at UKScreen.
 Be careful though, there are dodgy agencies out there that will charge you big money to do a photo and join the agency per year and then never do anything.

-Go with ones that are recognised by Equity and/or recommended by friends.
+Go with ones that are recognised by Equity, recommended by friends or especially those endorsed by other extras.
 If you see an agency online that you haven’t heard of, put their name plus ‘review’ into the search bar and see what others say about them.

 - The Casting Collective – 020 8962 0099,